Uniswap/routing-api/README.md

    ```

 ### Tenderly Simulation
 1. To get a more accurate estimate of the transaction's gas cost, request a tenderly simulation along with the swap.
 This is done by setting the optional queryparam "simulateFromAddress".
 For example:
 ```
 curl --request GET '<INSERT_YOUR_URL_HERE>/quote?tokenInAddress=<0x...>&simulateFromAddress=<FROM_ADDRESS>&...'
 ```
+2. In the response body, the gasUseEstimate (gasLimit), gasUseEstimateQuote, quoteGasAdjusted, and gasUseEstimateUSD will be updated with estimated generated with tenderly gasLimit estimate.
+These fields are already present even without Tenderly Simulation, however they are simply heuristics.
+The Tenderly Gas Estimates will be more accurate.
+3. If the simulation fails, there will be one more field present in the response body: simulationError.
+If this field is set and it is set to true, that means the Tenderly Simulation failed.
+The gaseUseEstimate, gasUseEstimateQuote, etc. fields will still be included, however they will be heuristic values rather then Tenderly Estimates.
+These heuristic values are not reliable for sending transactions on chain.

 ### Integration Tests